To: Faculty/Staff on the Quarter System

 Students, faculty and professional advising staff access DegreeWorks through DrexelOne.
 There are graphic advising worksheets within DegreeWorks showing options for all requirements, helping students and their advisors determine academic progress and providing information to help with registration decisions.
 Students contemplating major changes can run what-if scenarios to see how completed courses apply to other majors.
-Plans of study can be developed by students and advisors showing exactly which courses will be taken each term at Drexel.
+Plans of study can be developed by students and their advisors showing exactly which courses will be taken each term at Drexel.

 DegreeWorks provides access to multiple services through hyperlinks: Drexel Central, Term Master Schedule, AskDrexel, DegreeWorks help, catalog pages and lists of Writing Intensive Courses.

 Through the Office of Disability Resources (ODR), the University provides reasonable accommodations to qualified individuals with disabilities to ensure equal educational and employment access, including equal access to University courses, programs, facilities, services, and activities.
 Please see the Office of Equality and Diversity's general policies page to access the Reasonable Accommodation of Individuals with Disabilities policy.
 ODR also provides resources to students with disabilities to assist them in becoming self-sufficient, independent, and successful members of the University's community and of the workplace communities they will join after graduation.

 Students, faculty or staff seeking reasonable accommodations for their disabilities must register with ODR to receive an accommodation.
 The staff of ODR will work closely with individuals to review medical documentation, assess their needs, and link them to the resources necessary to ensure them the opportunity to participate fully in college life and/or their profession.
 It is the individual's responsibility to provide their Accommodation Verification Letter (AVL) to the person facilitating their accommodations in advance of when those accommodations are needed, and to inform them of which of their approved accommodations they are requesting to use.
 For exam accommodations, students must notify their faculty member at least 5 business days (7 calendar days) in advance of the exam in order to be guaranteed their accommodation.
 Please visit the Office of Disability Resources website for more information.